openstack-k8s-operators/glance-operator/CONTRIBUTING.md

 While the project has not formally defined a Go Style Guide for the project it uses [Gofmt](https://pkg.go.dev/cmd/gofmt) for automated code formatting.

-This tool is automatically called when building the cinder-operator binary using the `Makefile` or when it is manually invoked with:
+This tool is automatically called when building the glance-operator binary using the `Makefile` or when it is manually invoked with:

 ```sh